A full ERP system designed by Donald R Frey.

 This is the backbone of the system.
 It contains programs to establish and maintain the free-form twenty-nine digit alphanumeric chart-of-accounts.
 Included are functions that allow posting, analyzing, and reporting on any activity in the ac-counts.
 Extensive drill down capabilities are found throughout the system.
 Tight budget controls are available, found only in a financial system designed for vigorous fiscal management.

 Special features like allocation posting are provided.
-A complete set of financial statements can be designed, grouped, and printed according to a user-defined timetable using the “Report Scheduler”.
+A complete set of financial statements can be designed, grouped, and printed according to a user-defined timetable using the ýReport Schedulerý.
 All of these tasks are accomplished following the Generally Accepted Accounting Principles (GAAP), Financial Accounting Standard Board (FASB) and Government Accounting Standards Board (GASB) guidelines for fund accounting.

 Working in conjunction with the Encumbrance and Accounts Payable options, a requested purchase order is passed through the appropriate sign off levels and approved or rejected.
 The system automatically passes all relevant information from step to step.
 It also obligates the funds affected by the issuance of a purchase order.
 All of the sign off levels are user defined.

 No reviews have been submitted.
 Do you use BUCS fund accounting?
-Write a review, and help other organizations like yours make smarter, more informed software selection decisions!
+Have you considered it as part of your software evaluation process?
+Share your perspective by writing a review, and help other organizations like yours make smarter, more informed software selection decisions!